Ericson2314/baccumulation/math/multiplicative-infinitesimals.md

 (Exactly formalizing this is probably harder, so I won't attempt it.)
 This is the subtraction I was referring to.

-The corresponding definitions in multiplicative calculus sometimes use this subtraction, but also use *quotients* instead of differences of expressions involving the limit variable and where its going.
+The corresponding definitions in geometric calculus sometimes use this subtraction, but also use *quotients* instead of differences of expressions involving the limit variable and where its going.
 In other words, They have terms like $E[x \mapsto a] / E$, not just terms like $E[x \mapsto a] - E$.
 For the former terms, normal infinitesimals won't work: whereas the differences go to zero in the limit, these go to one.
-Normal infinitesimals are thus not sufficient for a Leibnitz-style multiplicative calculus (without limits); we'll need something else.
+Normal infinitesimals are thus not sufficient for a Leibnitz-style geometric calculus (without limits); we'll need something else.

 But suppose we had something for the $E[x \mapsto a] / E$ quotient?
 This would not be a very small number, but it would be very close to $1$, the way a normal infinitesimal is very close to $0$.